Are you the Future Lawyer of the Year?

 - a team player

 - equipped with innovation and great attention to detail.

 How do I win?

-Allen & Overy and the Future Lawyer of the Year Award
+Clyde & Co and the Future Lawyer of the Year Award

-By applying for this award, you will have the opportunity to spend time in FUSE, our tech innovation hub and work shadow in one of our European offices.
-The winner will also be in the running for a training contract.
-Through the selection process, you’ll also gain first-hand experience of our recruitment process and valuable hints and tips along the way.
-Our top ten students will join us at the East Wintergarden for the awards ceremony and have the opportunity to network with partners from our firm.
+Through the process, you will gain first-hand experience of our recruitment process and acquire valuable hints and tips along the way.
+The top ten students will join us at for an awards ceremony and have the opportunity to network with partners from our firm.

-If you’re made for more and ready to kick start a career in law then we want to hear from you!
+If you’re ready to take control of your career in law, then we want to hear from you!

 Hear from previous winners and finalists